 NUFC Player Bios

-“Newcastle Elite Academy is a football academy setup by four Newcastle United players to provide the opportunity for young players to engage in high quality age specific football coaching SESSIONS.”
+“Newcastle Elite Academy is a soccer academy setup by four Newcastle United players from the English Premier League to provide the opportunity for young players to engage in high quality, age specific coaching sessions to further their development in the game.”

 Newcastle United Goalkeeper